 Talk to other parents

 You’ll be amazed by how many of your friends and colleagues struggle with similar issues with their teenagers.
 It’s great to learn that you’re not alone when it comes to these problems, and other parents might be able to share ideas or strategies that have worked for their kids.
+Check out the ReachOut Forums to chat to like-minded parents of teenagers.

 Remember your own wellbeing